-- We have re-initiated the privatization tender for PKB, with a view to finalize the process by end-December 2017. - We have launched a call for a privatization advisor for RTB Bor, and discussions with potential investors are ongoing, including on addressing environmental risks.
-We expect to launch the tender for privatization by end-October.
-So far in 2017, the company has been meeting all liabilities, including on taxes, wages, and electricity, as per the pre-pack agreement.
-No additional subsidies beyond the budgeted RSD2 billion, will be allocated to the company in 2017 and 2018. - We are developing, with the assistance of the World Bank, an action plan for Resavica mines, identifying the closure timetable for at least 4 unviable mines starting in 2017; allowing for reduction of subsidies from the budget; including rightsizing targets and measures to minimize social costs.
-In December 2016, we settled long-standing wage arrears. - We have restructured Petrohemija to eliminate any fiscal risks (including through securing a long-term supply contract from NIS) and have launched a public call for Letters of Interest for a strategic investor in March.
-In April, the company filed for bankruptcy proceedings in accordance with a pre-pack.
-This process will be completed by mid-August and we expect to launch a public call for privatization by end-September. - We have received a number of expressions of interest from potential strategic investors for Azotara and MSK, and expect to receive binding offers by end-September.
-If the privatization process does not succeed we will initiate bankruptcy procedures by endOctober (end-March structural benchmark).
-In the meantime, since January 2017 we have ensured that Srbijagas will not provide any gas to these companies except on the basis of prepayment. - We have reached an agreement with Galenika's bank creditors and will adopt a government decision by end-July with a view to launch a new privatization tender by end-August a to complete privatization process by the end of the year. - 35.
-We continue to resolve the 500 plus enterprises in the portfolio of the former Privatization Agency through either privatization or bankruptcy, in accordance with the revised Privatization Law.
-By June 2017, more than 275 companies entered bankruptcy, and more than 45 were privatized since end-2014.
-About 26,000 employees from around 320 companies have received severance payments.
-Around 150 companies with near 52,000 employees remain to be resolved, including the strategic enterprises. - 36.
-We aim to privatize or find strategic partners for a number of SOEs and concession projects.
+- We have re-initiated the privatization tender for PKB, with a view to finalize the process by mid-2018. - We have launched a call for a privatization advisor for RTB Bor, and discussions with potential investors are ongoing, including on addressing environmental risks.
+We expect to launch the tender for privatization or strategic partnership by end-March 2018.
+In 2017, the company has been meeting all liabilities, including on taxes, wages, and electricity, as per the pre-pack agreement. - We are developing, with the assistance of the World Bank, an action plan for Resavica mines, identifying the closure timetable for at least 4 unviable mines starting in 2018; allowing for reduction of subsidies from the budget; including rightsizing targets and measures to minimize social costs. - We have restructured Petrohemija to eliminate any fiscal risks and have launched a public call for Letters of Interest for a strategic investor in March.
+Bankruptcy proceedings in accordance with a pre-pack were completed in September and we expect to launch a public call for privatization in the first half of 2018. - We have received a number of expressions of interest from potential strategic investors for MSK.
+In December, we will launch privatization tender for MSK (prior action) and have adopted a government conclusion to find a strategic investor for Azotara by end-March, 2018, failing which bankruptcy procedures for the company will be initiated.
+In the meantime, we will ensure that Srbijagas will not provide any gas to these companies except on the basis of prepayment.

+• In November, we accepted an offer for the sale of Galenika, with a view to close the transaction by the end of the year.

+35. We continue to resolve the 500 plus enterprises in the portfolio of the former Privatization Agency through either privatization or bankruptcy, in accordance with the revised Privatization Law.
+By September 2017, more than 275 companies entered bankruptcy, and more than 45 were privatized since end-2014.
+About 27,554 employees from around 344 companies have received severance payments.
+Around 150 companies with nearly 52,000 employees remain to be resolved, including the strategic enterprises.

+36. We aim to privatize or find strategic partners for a number of SOEs and concession projects.
 We will use the proceeds primarily for reducing the stock of public debt but possibly also for funding future financially viable and high return investment projects.
 The size of investment funding will be determined in consultation with IMF staff.
-We have received letter of interests for long-term concession partnerships for managing the Belgrade Airport, with a deadline to submit binding offers by end-October and to sign a concession agreement by early 2018.
+We have received letters of interest for long-term concession partnerships for managing the Belgrade Airport, with a deadline to submit binding offers by December 8th, 2017 and to sign a concession agreement by early 2018.